 Reception Home Learning

-I will update this page every few days with activities and resources for your home learning.
-Please do not worry if there is anything you cannot do.
+I will put a range of activities on here for you to access if you are still home learning or on your week off, for those of you that will be in school.
 I would love to see some of the things you have been doing on Tapestry, if you can.

 Please email me with any questions - email@example.com

 I will check this each morning.
 Thank you for your support - Miss Turver.